 These provide safety and convenience, allowing easy access to attractions.

-Options like Mosaic House Design Hotel (holding apartment options) or Residence Agnes provide facilities suitable for longer stays, including kitchenettes.
+Options like Mosaic House Design Hotel (holding apartment options) or Residence Agnes provide facilities good for extended stays, including kitchenettes.

-Often a solid choice for extended visits, holding various apartment sizes and places.
+Often a solid choice for extended visits, holding various apartment sizes and locations.

-Hotel U Prince on Old Town Square, A Large Bohemia, Iron Gate Hotel & Suites (14th-century building) are instances.
+Hotel U Prince on Old Town Square, A Large Bohemia, Iron Gate Hotel & Suites (14th-century building) serve as examples.
 Many other boutique hotels throughout Old Town and Lesser Town live in beautifully preserved historic buildings.

 Before booking an apartment, verify its exact location and read recent reviews regarding noise levels and transport links.
 Some charming areas are less convenient for public transport.